 Grain directions are like the fur of a cat.
-Stroking the cat one way will make the cat purr, and the opposite side will make it shine.
+Stroking the cat one way will purr, and the opposite side will make it shine.

 Edges explain the faces and vice versa.

-To determine grains is similar to examining grain lines of the edge of the board.
+Determining grains is similar to examining grain lines on the board’s edge.
 By planning the board’s face, the tool’s cutter presses the fibers down, and you will get a clean cut.
 Planning in the opposite direction will give you a rough and will lead to tearing out.

-There is no universal solution to know the direction of the grain, so one needs to take time and understand the wood works.
+There is no universal solution to knowing the direction of the grain.

 You can run a pen on the board.
 Once it is caught, like when using fingernails, you know that the direction of the grain is the opposite way.https://blog-diyjapanesejoinery.com/how-to-identify-wood-grain-direction/